zlatnaspirala/visual-ts-game-engine/readme.md

 # Project : Visual ts game engine #
-## Version : We can fight - 2020 ##
+## Version : `We can fight` - 2020 ##

 #### 2d canvas game engine based on Matter.js 2D physics engine for the web. ####

-  I use my own concept: `best of the best`.
-It means that i import only staff that i can't make in proper way in proper time.
+  I use my own concept: `take lib for great benefits`.
+It means that i import only staff that i can't make in proper way in proper time, all other coming from head.
 For example `Physics` was imported in role of npm package for typescript matter.js variant and i keep dependency healthy.
 In networking aspect i use full-duplex connection under web-rtc protocol.
 Pretty nice working combination of physics and realtime-multiplayer connetions.
 PeerToPeer used for game-play and classic websocket(socketio) for session staff.
+HTMLRequest used only for loading html parts in run time (on request) because i want clear single page application with all PWA features inside.
+Also video chat is integrated based on signaling server.
+  No video recording for now (next features).

  - Writen in typescript current version 3.7.4.
  - Text editor used and recommended: Last version of Visual Studio Code.
    Luanch debugger configuration comes with this project (for server part).
- - Physics engine based on Matter.js.
+ - Physics engine based on Matter.js - Matter.ts (npm project).
  - Multiplatform video chat (for all browsers) implemented.
 SocketIO used for session staff.
    MultiRTC2 used for data transfer also for video chat.
 MultiRTC3 alias 'broadcaster' used for video chat.